den01-python-programming/exercise-7-3-sorting/README.md

 ## Index of the smallest value

-Create a method called `index_of_smallest` in the class MainProgram.
-It should return the index of the smallest number in the array that it receives as a parameter.
+Create a method called `index_of_smallest` in the class  It should return the index of the smallest number in the array that it receives as a parameter.

 Here is the structure of the method: